Newtype6/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Limitations

 I researched how to install Docker on my local machine but unfortunately I am unable to install it, since I am running macOS 10.15.7 (Catalina) and Docker only supports from macOS 11 upwards.
-I am unable to update my OS as I'm on a Mid 2012 MBP which is now receiving now further updates.
+I am unable to update my OS as I'm on a Mid 2012 MBP which is now receiving no further updates.
 This also means I was unable to use Docker in VSCode.
 VSCode itself works fine though - I used this in week 0 for the momento icon.

 ### What I achieved